Handsomeskull/Al-and-Seek/README.md

 ## ✨ Features

 - *Graphical Mode:* Watch the agents’ learning process and see their evolving strategies in real time.
-- *Headless Training Mode:* Run simulations without graphics to train agents faster — utilize all CPU cores and simulate thousands of rounds in seconds.
+- *Headless Training Mode:* Run simulations without graphics to train agents faster — utilize all CPU cores and simulate thousands of rounds in seconds! (İt all depends on your cpu's power)
 - *Strategic AI:* Once trained, agents start using walls for cover, seekers develop corner-trapping tactics, and hiders discover the safest escape paths.

 ---